-The reporting entity is Heart of the City Incorporated.
-Heart of the City Incorporated is domiciled in New Zealand and is an incorporated society registered under the Incorporated Societies Act 1908.
 Heart of the City Incorporated as an incorporated society is not required to report under the Public Benefit Entity International Public Sector Accounting Standards ("PBE IPSAS") and other applicable financial reporting standards as appropriate that have been authorised for use by the External Reporting Board for Not-For-Profit entities.
-However, it has chosen to voluntarily adopt the majority of these standards in the preparation of these special purpose financial statements as it transitions towards full implementation, with the exception of the non-presentation of key management personnel disclosures.
+However, it has chosen to voluntarily adopt accounting policies and disclosures that align with these standards in the preparation of these special purpose financial statements, with the exception of the non-presentation of key management personnel disclosures.